robinkiplangat/Doze_poa/README.md

 Doze Poa
 ========

 Doze Poa, the East-Africa slang phrasebook!
-Speak Swahili, Luganda, and Lugbara like a local.
+Speak Swahili, Luganda, and Lugbara just like a local.